mobizt/ReadyMail/README.md

 Anyway, for IMAP usage, the memory allocation may fail and get stuck when fetching the message body that requires more memory in the process, the core SSL client i.e. `WiFiSSLClient` is recommeneded for those devices in this case.

+The `ESP_SSLClient` library contains the large anount of C files from `BearSSL` engine.
+This can increase the compilation time in Arduino IDE compilation due to anti virus software interference.

 **IMAP Response Parsing**

 The complete responses of the multi-line, large IMAP's headers, envelope and body structures are required especially when decodings and nested list parsing.
 Parsing or decoding the partial/chunked responses may give the incorrect information.